makeabilitylab/physcomp/communication/web-serial.md

 ### Basic slider webpage

 We're going to build a simple webpage with a slider that transmits a value between 0 and 255 as a text-encoded string via Web Serial.
+The Arduino receives the text value and converts it to an `int` then writes out that integer via `analogWrite` via one of the PWM-enabled pins.

-It should look like this:
+The full app experience should look like this:

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/SimpleSerialIn-JavaScript-SliderOut-Snippet720p.mp4" type="video/mp4" />